codeofnode/socket-game/README.md

 $ npm test
 ```

-## How to build, running lint, docs everything
+## How to test, finding coverage, build, running lint, docs everything
 ```
 $ npm run all
 ```